AUTO TANK WELDERS

 4. Control Box: The Auto Tank Welder features an integrated control panel, enabling operators to set and control various welding parameters.
 This includes rotation speed, welding current, travel speed, and other essential settings.

-5. Safety Features: Include emergency stop button and protective measures to ensure the well-being of operators and prevent accidents.
+5. Safety Features: Include an emergency stop button and protective measures to ensure the well-being of operators and prevent accidents.

 6. Welding Processes: Welders come with a Power Source, Welding Head and Welding Controller for Submerged Arc welding (SAW).